mcdemarco/paloma/README.md

 # Paloma

 Paloma is a Jonah-style Twine 2 story format based on [Snowman](https://bitbucket.org/klembot/snowman-2/).
+It uses Markdown rather than TiddlyWiki-style text formatting, so it is not a drop-in replacement for Jonah.

-Paloma uses [Marked](https://github.com/chjj/marked/) for Markdown formatting and [jQuery](http://jquery.com) and [Underscore](http://underscorejs.org/) for scripting.
+The Paloma page is [here](http://mcdemarco.net/tools/scree/paloma/).

 View a demo story [here](http://mcdemarco.net/tools/scree/test-paloma.html).